Difficulty: Class 3

 .. and then the rains came for real, but we were close to the trailhead feeling very lucky about missing the bad weather at the summit.

-Oh yeah and a final look at Laura’s “back” too!
+Oh yeah and a promised look at Laura’s “back” from all the gully slides 🙂